bagnine/Clothing_Recommender/README.md

 Since the onset of the COVID-19 pandemic, online shopping has increased quarter over quarter by over 30%.
 While many retailers have completely re-designed their platforms to optimize for the trend in online sales, seller to seller markets for the most part remain unchanged.

-For consumers who are trying to avoid fast fashion, or who want to shop based on aesthetic rather than brand, sites like eBay, Etsy, Grailed, thredup and many others offer significant challenges.
-Because these sites rely on seller input to catalogue and organize their data, most items contain the same keywords designed to direct traffic.
-The massive number of listings can result in endless scrolling and hundreds of identical entries, leading to fatigue on the user's part.

-On the seller's side, it may be extremely difficult to market unique vintage products that would easily sell at an in-person market but don't fit conventional search criteria.

-Finally, for the host sites themselves, a more easily navigated interface could boost confidence in their brand and direct more traffic, sales and ad revenue.

-For this project, my proposed solution to the problems above is to create a platform capable of analyzing image data and recommending clothing based on color and appearance as well as conventional criteria like size or price.
+In sites like eBay, ThredUp and Etsy, there are millions of listings in every clothing category which are only searchable using keywords and filters.
+Because sellers take advantage of these systems to redirect traffic, I'm developing a model that uses image data to make large, disorganized data searchable using visual features.

 Here are a few ways that this platform could benefit the buyer, seller and host:

 * Buyers can use one listing to search for identical items at lower prices or in different sizes
-* Images from social media or music videos could be input into search engines to return similar results
+* Images from social media or music videos could be input into search engines to reproduce looks
 * Users could take photos of their existing wardrobe and search for items in different categories that match specific colors
 * International sellers could easily market items without being hindered by language barriers
 * Host sites can create sleek, visual interfaces to make the experience on their site more closely mimic in-person shopping